himaulana/himaulana/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-- 💡 &nbsp;I like to explore new technologies, history and quick hacks.
 - 🎓 &nbsp;I'm currently studying Computer Science/Informatics at the University of Muhammadiyah Tangerang.
 - 🌱 &nbsp;I'm on track for learning more about Artificial Intelligence and Web Development.
-- ✍️ &nbsp;In my free time, I pursue Music and studying history as hobbies/side hustles.
 - ✉️ &nbsp;You can contact me an email at himaulanaa@gmail.com I'll try to respond as soon as I can.
 - 📄 &nbsp;Please have a look at my [Résumé]() for more details about me.
 I'm open to feedback and suggestions!